1234tgk/ultimate-bot-template/commands/README.md

 ## help.js explanation

 `help.js` dynamically build the helpful message by fetching all other commands in the same folder.
 The process itself is very similar to how `app.js` creates collections of all discord commands.
-When fetching all files within the command folder, `help.js` file itself should be filtered out from the folder as circular dependencies are not allowd in Node.js.
+When fetching all files within the command folder, `help.js` file itself should be filtered out from the folder as circular dependencies are not allowed (or rather, not appreciated) in Node.js.

 Below is the code for help.js: